FBanna/A-Level-History-Flashcards/README.md

 ```

-this will create pdfs which you can print, fold across the dotted line and glue
+this will create pdfs which you can print, fold across the dotted line and glue.

+Finally, you can manually compile the style guide which have the colour codes and meanings for each box.